 - Dirty evaporator coil: If dust collects on the coil, air can’t reach it, and it’s likely to freeze.

 - Nonfunctional blower: A defective motor or unbalanced fan may prevent airflow over the evaporator coil.

-If your AC freezes up, call on the NATE-certified Experts at Levy & Son Service Experts to take care of the problem.
+If your AC freezes up, call on the ACE-certified Experts at Levy & Son Service Experts to take care of the problem.
 We have years of experience helping homeowners diagnose their air conditioners, and we’re confident we can get things running again fast.
 Contact us at 469-250-0932 to schedule air conditioning repair in Dallas with us today.